On the Impossible Safety of Large AI Models: Alchemical fixes

 \section{Alchemical fixes}

 In a highly commented talk for the 2018 conference on Neural Information Processing (NeurIPS), Ali Rahimi compared modern machine learning to \emph{alchemy}~\cite{hutson2018}.
-It ``worked'', but ``alchemists also believed they could cure diseases with leeches and turn transmute base metals into gold''.
-Unfortunately, currently, as opposed to aiming for a deeper understanding of the failure modes of machine learning, many developers of \emph{foundation models} instead favor more ``alchemical fixes'', despite a lack of guarantees and theoretical justifications.
-In this section, we argue that such alchemical fixes are unlikely to provide lasting solutions to the security and privacy issues of \emph{foundation models}.
+It ``worked'', but ``alchemists also believed they could cure diseases with leeches and transmute base metals into gold''.
+Unfortunately, currently, as opposed to aiming for a deeper understanding of the failure modes of machine learning, many developers of LAIMs instead favor more ``alchemical fixes'', despite a lack of security guarantees and theoretical justifications.
+In this section, we argue that such alchemical fixes are unlikely to provide lasting solutions to the security and privacy issues of LAIMs.